-King's Ely has approximately 1000 pupils, boys and girls, aged rising from 1 to 18 and over forty percent of King's Ely Senior boards.
+King's Ely has approximately 1000 pupils, boys and girls, aged rising from 1 to 19 and almost half of King's Ely Senior boards.
 Most of the boarding houses are segregated by gender and by age.
 The school offers a large range of subjects for GCSE and A-level.
 Almost all of our students go on to higher education; most of them to Russell Group universities.